5 Facebook Marketing Campaigns that Drove Meaningful Results

 4. The Facebook Video Wall of Silence

+The hotel and travel industry is incredibly competitive and it takes a well-executed campaign and social media presence to cut through the noise.
 With over 100 million hours of video watched a day on Facebook 4, Hotels.com knew that incorporating videos in its recent ad campaign was a great way to reach potential customers.
 But they also understood that 85% of Facebook video is watched without sound5.
 According to their Shorty award-winning entry, “the goal with this Facebook campaign was to create work that could break through the ‘wall of silence’ and improve consumer engagement.”

 Using Captain Obvious to acknowledge the obvious fact that ads auto-play silently, they made "silent ads" that not only drew viewers in, but they also invited those viewers to engage with the ads and then rewarded when they did.